Establishing Child Support In Illinois

 The amount of child support you pay or are entitled to receive is determined by a formula which considers the net income of each parent and the number of children supported.
 Navigating these guidelines is not always easy.
 Recent changes to how child support is calculated can further complicate things.

 At Butler Giraudo & Meister, P.C., our family law lawyers make it a priority to stay abreast of changes in the law.
 Our experience handling family law matters enables us to understand how these changes will impact our clients.
 If you are facing a situation where you need to establish or modify child support, call our firm to arrange for a consultation.
 You can reach us in Morton at 309-263-1204 or in Peoria at 309-407-3332.
-We represent clients in Peoria and Tazewell counties and throughout Central Illinois.
+We represent clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.

 The New Child Support Guidelines In Illinois